pedrol2b/yume/README.md

 This will:
 1. Build the Next.js application with PWA features
 2. Generate service workers for offline support
-3. Create Android icons in all required densities
-4. Build and sign the Android APK
+3. Build and sign the Android APK
-5. Output `yume-release.apk` ready for installation
+4. Output `yume-release.apk` ready for installation

 ### **Step-by-Step Build Process**